+The eigenvalues of matrix $\bf A$ are determined for the first flight speed with a reduced frequency k=0.0.
 From this starting point, the reduced frequency k needs to be matched with the flight speed V for each mode of frequency f.
-Convergence of that iterative procedure is determined when the difference $\Delta k$ between step j and step j-1 is $\Delta k \leq 1e^{-4}$ .
+Convergence of that iterative procedure is determined when the difference Δk between two subsequent steps is $\Delta k \leq 1e^{-3}$.

-The frequency f and damping g is given by
+The frequency f and damping d is given by